TCHA produces four different theatre productions every year: a fall musical, a winter ministry play, a spring classic play and a summer musical camp.

-Julie also teaches classes for children and adults with special needs, along with private acting classes, and has developed and taught an intergenerational Theater program for the elders and preschoolers at Ebenezer Care Center.
-Julie has acted, written, and directed many dramas and plays for various churches, Sunday School and homeschool co-ops.
-She is enthusiastic about sharing her love for theater with all her students and helping them explore their creativity and develop their unique talents.
+In addition to teaching in the homeschooling community, Julie has developed and taught theater programs for inter-generational, special needs, and elderly students and conducts private acting lessons.
+She has acted, written, and directed many dramas and plays for various churches, Sunday Schools and homeschool co-ops.
+She is enthusiastic about sharing her love for theater with her students and helping them explore their creativity and unique talents and use them to glorify the Lord and spread the gospel of Jesus Christ.
 She is married and has four boys whom she homeschooled for eleven years.

 Michaela Leist is thrilled to direct with TCHA!